 Here are some of the essential base layer items you will need:

-On the other hand though, if your winter trip is going to be focused around Southern Europe such as Spain or Greece where it’s still winter but a lot milder than northern neighbours then this will also change what winter clothing you need to pack
+On the other hand though, if your winter trip is going to be focused around Southern Europe such as Spain or Greece where it’s still winter but a lot milder than their northern neighbours then this will also change what winter clothing you need on your travel packing list.

 For example, if your winter travel is going to be split between Poland and Spain then it’s likely that some of the clothes you packed for Poland will not even get used in Spain!